United Spirits agrees to sell Whyte & Mackay to Emperador

-MUMBAI/LONDON India's United Spirits Ltd agreed to sell its Whyte & Mackay scotch whisky unit to Emperador Inc in a 430 million pound deal that satisfies UK antitrust concerns and the Filipino company's thirst for growth.
+MUMBAI/LONDON India's United Spirits Ltd (UNSP.NS) agreed to sell its Whyte & Mackay scotch whisky unit to Emperador Inc (EMP.PS) in a 430 million pound ($729 million) deal that satisfies UK antitrust concerns and the Filipino company's thirst for growth.

 Emperador, known for its brandy, said the deal was in line with its plans to expand its portfolio.